 Sault Ste.
 Marie.
 A major centre along the St. Mary's River and the shores of both Lake Huron and Lake Superior.
 City highlights include the Canadian Bushplane Heritage Centre and the Ermatinger Clergue National Historic Site - reminders of northern settlement.
 Take a walk around town to visit numerous Heritage Properties, watch for 1923 Pilgrimage of History Plaques featuring buildings with historical and architectural significance.
+Pay tribute to Dr. Roberta Bondar, the first Canadian woman in space with numerous acknowledgments around the city.

 • Canadian Bushplane Heritage Centre.
 Check out the de Havilland DHC-2 Beaver, the classic Canadian single-engine bush plane with pontoon floats designed to land and take off at outposts on small lakes, or to drop firefighting crews off at forest fires.
 On display is CF-OBS, the second oldest Beaver that was built in 1948.
 It was operated by the Ontario Provincial Air Service throughout the northwest.
-See the history of forest fire fighting brought to life through a 20-minute movie.
+See the history of forest fire suppression brought to life through a 20-minute movie.

-• Agawa Canyon Tour Train.
+Agawa Canyon Tour Train.
 The train departs from downtown Sault Ste.
 Marie on a one-day excursion into the heart of the Canadian wilderness.
 In 1912, the Group of Seven (G7) rented a box car along the rail line to house their studio in the bush.
 The 180-km rail journey follows the shores of lakes and rivers, and ends at the bottom of the Agawa Canyon.
+Climb 300 stairs to a panoramic lookout which sits 250ft above the canyon floor.
 A dining car serves hot and cold meals.
 This trip is magnificent in September and October for fall colour viewing, and always sells out early.
 The train operates daily from early June to October.